FinalsClub/karmaworld/README.md

   1. `foreman run python manage.py import_usde _csv ./schools.csv`
   1. `foreman run python manage.py sanitize_usde_schools`

+## Run

+Ensure environment variables are available to `foreman` by copying `.env.example` to `.env` and update those variables as appropriate for your local system.

 To run KarmaNotes locally, make sure you are inside your virtual environment (`source venv/bin/activate`) and run `foreman start`.

+`foreman` will load the `.env` file and manage running all processes in a way that is similar to that of Heroku.
+This allows better consistency with local, staging, and production deployments.

 Press ctrl-C to kill foreman.
 Foreman will run Django's runserver command.
 If you wish to have more control over how this is done, you can do `foreman run python manage.py runserver <options>`.
 For running any other